giveMepower94/telegram_bot/README.md

 # telegram_bot
-Telegram bot for an ice cream shop
+A Telegram bot for an ice cream shop that allows customers to browse products, place orders, and get notifications about promotions.